Here it is, all the information you need to write the best nursing resume in one place.

 Start by carefully reading the job description and writing down everything it asks for in a candidate.

 Go through it like a nurse would go through a patient’s chart and you’ll be amazed at how much guidance you can glean from it!

 Your resume should try to match those things outlined in the job description as closely as possible.

-Here’s how great nursing experience looks on a resume:
+Here’s how a great nursing experience section looks on a resume: